klaudiosinani/hyper-pokemon/contributing.md

 ### Submitting a pull request

 - Non-trivial changes are often best discussed in an issue first, to prevent you from doing unnecessary work
-- Make the pull request from a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches)
+- Try making the pull request from a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches) if it is of crucial importance
 - Use a descriptive title for the pull request and commits
 - You might be asked to do changes to your pull request, you can do that by just [updating the existing one](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md)